 Social media is NOT one-way

-communication; you want people and organizations to read your information,
+communication; you want people and organizations to read your

-what THEY are saying.
+to respond to what THEY are saying.

 Let me be blunt: if your organization or program's Facebook page and

 Twitter account are pretty much just announcements of new items for sale